-On its free subscription, VSCO offers 17 filters.
-Each comes with a magic wand option that controls the filter’s intensity.
+As mentioned, on its free subscription, VSCO offers 15 filters.
+Each comes with a scale option to control the filter’s intensity.
 VSCO also displays filters in categories to easily find the required filter.

-On the other hand, Lightroom comes with an auto-tune option to apply edits and effects automatically.
+VSCO has a magic wand option, but you must move the wand slider to find the perfect number.
+Lightroom comes with an auto-tune option to apply edits and effects automatically.

-I don’t like this option, but there is a workaround just to save the photo and then download it from the photos section.
+I don’t like this option, but there is a workaround to save the photo and download it later from the photos section.